onyxcherry/OnyxcherryOTP/README.md

 ```bash
 python -c 'from os import urandom; from base64 import b64encode; print(b64encode(urandom(32)).decode("utf-8"))'
 ```
-and change secrets in .env and in config.py to generated above.
+and change secrets in .env and in config.py to the generated above.

-> WARNING: app running on development environment
+> WARNING: app is running on development environment

+OnyxcherryOTP uses SendGrid to sending emails.
+Set `MAIL_LOCALHOST=True` in the .env if you want to send emails to localhost.
+Type `python3 -m smtpd -n -c DebuggingServer localhost:8465` in another console window.

 ### TO-DO:
 * Add Captcha